bartwroblewski/step_stequencer/README.md

 Place sounds on the grid to create a melody.

-Change sounds, pitches and tempo as desired.
+Change sounds, pitches, tempo and grid size as desired.

 ## Technology stack